rjagdale/ansible_tutorial/README.md

 # ansible_tutorial
-This repository is created for ansible code
+This repository is created for ansible automation code will be updated to this repo